smoqadam/gouter/README.md

 ```

-### Context
+### Attach a context to the Request

-Sometimes we need to send an struct to our handler such as controller or model obejct. `With` method on router instance recieves an `interface` and send it through `http.Request` to the handler.
+Sometimes we need to send an struct to our handler such as controller or model obejct. `With` method in router instance recieves an `interface` and send it through `http.Request` to the handler.

 ```go